Archives and Preservation

 The MLIS program requires 43 units for graduation.
 Within those units, six courses (16 units) are required of all MLIS students and must be taken as part of all career pathways: INFO 203, INFO 200, INFO 202, INFO 204, INFO 285, and either INFO 289 or INFO 299.
 Beyond those six courses, a student is free to select electives reflecting individual interests and aspirations.

 If you are interested in this career pathway, you may choose to select from the foundation or recommended course electives listed below.
 Foundation courses form the foundational knowledge and skills for this pathway.
 If you can only select a few electives, then choose from the foundation courses.
-The recommended courses are very relevant, but not as foundational to this career pathway.
+See also the recommended courses in the Areas of Emphasis section below.

-The career pathway described here focuses on the MLIS degree and is provided solely for advising purposes.
+The career pathway described here is provided solely for advising purposes.
 No special designation appears on your transcript or diploma.
-All students get an MLIS degree.
+All graduating students receive an MLIS degree.

-Particularly sections on electronic records, digital curation, digitization, special collections, medieval manuscripts (codicology, paleography, genres),incunabula, characteristics and curation of new digital media, EAD (encoded archival description), tools, services, and methodologies for digital curation, management of photographic collections, photographic preservation [Select class number and then topic]
+Select according to interest from: sections on electronic records, digital curation, digitization, special collections, history of books, medieval manuscripts (codicology, paleography, genres),incunabula, curating exhibitions from archival collections, EAD (encoded archival description), tools, services, and methodologies for digital curation, management of photographic collections, photographic preservation, enterprise content management and digital preservation.
+See current topics, select class number and topics.

 - INFO 294 Professional Experience: Internships